 Digital multimeters are great when used as a testing tool to measure two or more electrical values, primarily current, voltage, and resistance.
-A lot of the time the most common question with these devices is what are the probe types and why/how are they used.
+Often, the most common question with these devices is what the probe types are and why/how they are used.

 In this article, you will learn about one essential aspect of the multimeter – the test probes.
 Continue reading to learn everything you need to know about multimeter probe types.